Gabriel Arias Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.7 K/9, the third-worst in the league.
+- The 7.6 strikeouts per nine innings put together by the Tigers pitching staff ranks 28th in the league.

-- The Tigers have a 4.60 team ERA that ranks 19th across all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.47).

-- Tigers pitchers combine to give up the fourth-most home runs in baseball (50 total, 1.5 per game).
+- The Tigers allow the fifth-most home runs in baseball (51 total, 1.5 per game).

-- Wentz (0-3 with a 6.67 ERA and 22 strikeouts in 28 1/3 innings pitched) gets the start for the Tigers, his seventh of the season.
+- The Tigers are sending Rodriguez (3-2) to make his eighth start of the season.
+He is 3-2 with a 1.81 ERA and 39 strikeouts through 44 2/3 innings pitched.

-- In his last appearance on Wednesday, the lefty tossed six innings against the New York Mets, allowing five earned runs while surrendering nine hits.
+- In his last time out on Thursday against the New York Mets, the lefty threw eight scoreless innings while surrendering two hits.

-- In six games this season, the 25-year-old has a 6.67 ERA and 7 strikeouts per nine innings, while allowing a batting average of .268 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.